software-architecture-guild/software-architecture-guild.github.io/content/docs/organization/team.md

 ### The Difference Between Teams and Non-Teams

-Katzenbach and Smith emphasize that not every group is a team, even if they call themselves one.
+Not every group is a team, even if they call themselves one.
 Groups often fail to become real teams because they lack the discipline to follow the key elements of team performance.
 The authors differentiate teams from other groupings, such as:

 1. **Working Groups**: These are collections of individuals who come together to share information or coordinate activities but do not have a collective purpose or shared performance goals.
 In working groups, individual members focus on their own areas of responsibility and performance, with little or no emphasis on mutual accountability or collaboration.
    * **Example**: A meeting of managers from different departments to update each other on their respective areas is a working group, not a team.